 In the course of teaching the class on literary journalism, I discovered (as I mentioned in a previous post) that my grandfather had been quoted on the front page of The New York Times (in connection with his wartime work with Brooklyn's blood supply).
 Wait, hold up: The paper I've read religiously since childhood and which my parents quoted more often than the Bible, when I was growing up -- THAT paper quoted Grandpa Tisdall on the front page?
 Wow.

 My hope is that others will do early what I've been doing late.
 And there's help!
-For example, UCLA has some many online resources to walk people through interviewing family members (there is an art to how to ask questions, as any journalist will tell you, in order to get the most useful information).
+For example, UCLA has some online resources to walk people through interviewing family members (there's an art to asking questions, as any journalist will tell you, in order to get the most useful information).
 Here's a step-by-step guide from UCLA about preparing and conducting "oral histories" with family members:

 All of this to say, start asking questions, record your family members and find out what can only be gleaned while your parents, aunts, uncles, grandparents, et al, are still alive.